 - Company C is a car manufacturer facing increasing raw material and labor costs.
-Therefore, the profit margin on the manufactured goods is steadily decreasing as costs increase.
-The company can outsource part of its production process, i.e., the manufacturing and installing of windows in their cars.
-Assembling time and costs can be saved by outsourcing an expensive production process to an external company who can do it at a cheaper cost.
+Therefore, the profit margin on its manufactured goods is steadily decreasing as costs increase.
+The company can outsource part of its production process, e.g., the manufacturing and installing of windows in their cars.
+Assembling time and costs can be saved by outsourcing an expensive production process to an external company that can do it at a cheaper cost.

 Reasons for Outsourcing